nseniak/opwatch/doc/reference/command.md

 At startup, `opwatch` loads the file `config.js` from its installation directory.
 This file notably contains the default channel configuration code.

-The `opwatch` command starts an http server on the 28018 port.
+The `opwatch` command starts an HTTP server on the 28018 port.
 If this port is already used, the execution fails.

 OPTIONS